 This is another Fandeli product that guarantees super long-lasting finishes.
 Fandeli Multipurpose Sandpaper Sheets pack 25 sheets of 220-grit sandpapers that create fine and smooth finishes.
 While sanding off surfaces, this sandpaper ensures less wood waste is created [1].

 You can also fold the paper into smaller units for comfortable use.
-Overall, our experts were impressed with the quality of the sandpaper and its abrasiveness, especially when you use it with beeswax for wood finishing.
+Overall, I was impressed with the quality of the sandpaper and its abrasiveness, especially when you use it with beeswax for wood finishing.

 4. Miady 120 to 3000 Assorted Grit Sandpaper